-- (d) that the church worker be counselled; - (e) that the church worker be suspended from performing function(s) for such period determined by the Adjudicator; - (f) that the authority of the church worker be revoked; - (g) that any agreement for the church worker's engagement (if any) be terminated; - (h) that the church worker's performance of function(s) be made subject to such conditions or restrictions as the Adjudicator may specify; - (i) that the church worker be directed to do or to refrain from doing a specified act; - (j) that a prohibition order be made in terms specified by the Adjudicator. - (2) Prior to making any recommendations under subclause (1), the Adjudicator may inform the Archbishop, the relevant Church authority and the respondent of the proposed recommendations and provide a reasonable opportunity for each to make written submissions." - (k) by inserting the word "and" at the end of clause 35(2)(m); - (I) by deleting the word "or" and inserting instead the matter ", or is satisfied" in clause 48(1); - (m) in clause 49 substitute the rider in the middle of the clause with the following -
+- (d) that the church worker be counselled; - (e) that the church worker be suspended from performing function(s) for such period determined by the Adjudicator; - (f) that the authority of the church worker be revoked; - (g) that any agreement for the church worker's engagement (if any) be terminated; - (h) that the church worker's performance of function(s) be made subject to such conditions or restrictions as the Adjudicator may specify; - (i) that the church worker be directed to do or to refrain from doing a specified act; - (j) that a prohibition order be made in terms specified by the Adjudicator. - (2) Prior to making any recommendations under subclause (1), the Adjudicator may inform the Archbishop, the relevant Church authority and the respondent of the proposed recommendations and provide a reasonable opportunity for each to make written submissions." - (k) by inserting the word "and" at the end of clause 35(2)(m); - (I) in clause 49 substitute the rider in the middle of the clause with the following -